If you're looking for something fancy and elegant that you can easily wear everyday, yellow gemstones are your ideal choice.

 Talk of sapphire and the first thing that comes to mind is blue.
-There are as many as the rainbow colors type of Sapphire except red (“red sapphire” is actually ruby).
+There are many colors of sapphire except red (“red sapphire” is actually ruby).

-Yellow sapphires are quite vivid and have nice hues of yellow ranging from light to intense yellow.
+Yellow sapphires are vivid yellow gemstones ranging from light to intense yellow hues.
 Since sapphires are made of corundum, the yellow tone is a result of iron impurities during crystal formation.

 The value of yellow sapphire is highly dependent on the saturation of its color.
 Deep colors with a higher iron content are more expensive than fainter shades.

-Generally, yellow sapphires are less costly than its blue and ruby counterpart is.
-The stone is quite hard (Mohs 9) and surpasses diamond in terms of toughness due to its sturdy chemical formation.
+Generally, a yellow sapphire is less costly than its blue and ruby counterparts.
+These yellow stones are quite hard (Mohs 9) and surpass diamond in terms of toughness.

 Yellow sapphires are your best bet for everyday wear as they are more resilient to scratching and cracking.
 However, regular maintenance is required to prevent the stone from clouding.